 SB21-169 directs the Insurance Commissioner to work with stakeholders (insurance companies, insurance agents/producers, consumer representatives, and other interested parties) before adopting rules on how the companies should test and demonstrate to the Division that their use of big data is not unfairly discriminating against consumers.
 Separate stakeholder meetings will be held to address specific types of insurance (i.e., life, auto, health), as well as specific insurance practices (i.e., marketing, underwriting, claims management).

 The Division has started the stakeholder engagement process, with a focus on the following line of insurance and insurance practice:

 - Underwriting practices in life insurance: Life insurance policies are designed to pay money to a named beneficiary when a person dies, and can be an important part of a family’s long-term financial planning.
 Underwriting is the process by which an insurance company determines whether they offer life insurance coverage to an individual, and if so, what premium the company will charge, based on the company's assessment of that individual’s risk.

-You can also contact Tara Smith (email@example.com) with questions about the submittal process, or additional assistance.
+Please contact Jason Lapham (firstname.lastname@example.org) with questions or for additional assistance.

 DRAFT Proposed Survey and Data Call Documents:

 - DRAFT Life Insurance Survey - Governance and Testing Processes for Unfair Discrimination - Google form

 Announcements of future meetings and other news related to the implementation of SB21-169 will be posted on this website, and shared via email notification.
 You can sign up to receive these and other DOI email notices on the Division's Sign-Up for Division of Insurance Email Lists webpage.